revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 > option is d) Error
 <details><summary> <b>Explanation</b> </summary>

-> In the above code, we will get "NameError: name '_Test__num2' is not defined".
-To resolve this error we have to use either 'class_name' or 'self' before the __num2 variable in print statement, according to our need.
+> In the above code, we will get "NameError: name '_Test__num2' which is not defined".
+To resolve this error, we have to use either 'class_name' or 'self' before the __num2 variable in print statement, according to our need.
 For example, "self.__num2".
   </details>
 </details>

 ---
-9. Private members of a class can be access through methods of a class known as ?
+9. What do we call the Private members of a class that can be accessed through methods of a class?

 a) __init__ / __del__
 b) getters / setters